top of page

 After the election of Donald Trump in late 2016, Seth became both a Newsweek political columnist and a regular commentator on U.S. politics on CNN and the BBC, with additional interviews by (among many others) CBS, CBS Radio, MSNBC, CNBC, NBC Radio, ABC News, ABC Radio, NPR, PBS, the CBC, HBO, Bloomberg, the Columbia University School of International and Public Affairs, Columbia Journalism Review, The Washington Post, The New York Times, Newsweek, PoliticoNew York MagazineTime, Vanity Fair, The Boston Globe, Congressional Quarterly, The Chronicle of Higher Education, Der Spiegel, Playboy, the New York Daily News, The Wall Street Journal, USA Today, The Sunday Times (UK), Slate, Roll Call, The Philadelphia Inquirer, the “Under the Skin” podcast with Russell Brand, various political programs on SiriusXM Radio, and many others.
 He was the featured on-air interviewee on HBO’s Real Time with Bill Maher (a week after Salman Rushdie and a week before Democratic Congressman Adam Schiff) and the featured monthly interview in Playboy (between Sam Harris of the so-called “Intellectual Dark Web” and Tarana Burke of the #MeToo movement).

-His political writing and research was widely cited in TV, radio, print and online during the Trump era, with discussions on CBS, CBC, CNBC, PBS, NPR, FNC, and BET, as well as Politico, Newsweek, Time, The Washington Post, Rolling Stone, The Philadelphia InquirerThe Atlantic, The Los Angeles Times, The Guardian, The Daily Mail, The Chicago Tribune, The Weekly Standard, The New Yorker, Vibe, People, Vox, The Hill, The New York Post, The Times of Israel, The Week, and many others.
+His political writing and research was widely cited in TV, radio, print and online in the Trump era, with discussions on CBS, CBC, CNBC, PBS, NPR, Fox News and BET, as well as Politico, Newsweek, Time, The Washington Post, Rolling Stone, The Philadelphia InquirerThe Atlantic, The Los Angeles Times, The Guardian, The Daily Mail, The Chicago Tribune, The Weekly Standard, The New Yorker, Vibe, People, Vox, The Hill, The New York Post, The Times of Israel, The Week, and many others.

 Ellen McCarthy of The Washington Post has written that Seth attained “prominence in the collective American consciousness” as a result of Donald Trump’s presidency.